bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/atomic-swaps.md

   await wait(20000)

   //----------------------------------------------------------------------------
-  //If step2 or step3 are failed and the expire height on Beacon Chain  is passed, try to send refundHTLT transaction on Beacon Chain
+  //If step2 or step3 are failed and the expire height on BNB Beacon Chain  is passed, try to send refundHTLT transaction on BNB Beacon Chain
   //----------------------------------------------------------------------------
 ```